Thirteen Colonies: Growing dissent

 The British were left with large debts following the French and Indian War, so British leaders decided to increase taxation and control of the Thirteen Colonies.
-They imposed several new taxes, beginning with the Sugar Act of 1764.
-Later acts included the Currency Act of 1764, the Stamp Act of 1765, and the Townshend Acts of 1767.
+They imposed several new taxes, beginning with the Sugar Act 1764.
+Later acts included the Currency Act 1764, the Stamp Act 1765, and the Townshend Acts of 1767.
 Colonial newspapers and printers in particular took strong exception against the Stamp Act which imposed a tax on newspapers and official documents, and played a central role in disseminating literature among the colonists against such taxes and the idea of taxation without colonial representation.

 The Royal Proclamation of 1763 restricted settlement west of the Appalachian Mountains, as this was designated an Indian Reserve.
 Some groups of settlers disregarded the proclamation, however, and continued to move west and establish farms.
-The proclamation was soon modified and was no longer a hindrance to settlement, but the fact angered the colonists that it had been promulgated without their prior consultation.
+The proclamation was modified and was no longer a hindrance to settlement, but the fact angered the colonists that it had been promulgated without their prior consultation.